Fluid Typography

 Last updated

-The fluid behavior can be achieved nicely using clamp()
+The fluid behavior is achieved using clamp()

 Body